yrto/crypto-data-api/README.md

 # `crypto-data`

 This is the **main route**.
-It takes a cryptocurrency name as route parameters, fetches data from the **CoinCap API**, formats it, saves it to a Mongo database and sends the data back.
+It takes a cryptocurrency name as a route parameter, fetches data from the **CoinCap API**, formats it, saves it to a Mongo database and sends the data back.

 ### GET